Blog · Analysis · Last reviewed June 25, 2026

 The Sequence Screen Becomes the Biosecurity Interface

-AI-enabled biology turns nucleic acid synthesis screening into a governance interface: the place where digital designs, customer identity, scientific benefit, and misuse risk must meet institutional judgment before code-like biological instructions become material.
+AI-enabled biology turns nucleic acid synthesis screening into a governance interface: the place where sequence, customer, device, procurement rule, record, and escalation path must meet institutional judgment before code-like biological instructions become material.

 Digital Design, Material World